china-fix/corevar/README.md

     --CUTOFF (default=0.9, type=float, metavar='DEFAULT 0.9', help="the lowest similarity value which classify as matched")

     --OUT (default="xiao_robot_match_classify_CDS", type=str, metavar='directory', help="Output directory name")
+* input/output files format:
+    * input files format:
+        * --REF refered file is a fasta formated genome assemlies.
+        * --CDS refered file is a fasta formated file of CDS. the nameing rule is the same as your own Roary output of 'Roary_pan_genome_reference.fa'file.
+Example looks like below:

+    ```
+    >YZU0001_00006 sodC_1
+    ATGAAGCGATTAAGTTTAGCGATGGTGACGCTGCTGGCCTGTGCGGGTGCGCAGGCTGCC
+    AGCGAGAAAGTAGAGATGAATCTGGTGACGGCGCAAGGCGTAGGACAGTCTATCGGCACC
+    GTCGTCATCGATGAAACCGAAGGCGGCTTAAAATTTACCCCACACCTTAAAGCGTTGCCG
+    CCGGGCGAGCATGGTTTTCACATTCATGCCAACGGTAGCTGCCAGCCAGCGATTAAAGAC
+    GGCCAAGCGGTTGCCGCAGAAGCCGCTGGTGGTCATCTGGACCCACAAAATACCGGCAAG
+    CATGAAGGACCGGAAGGCCAGGGGCATCTGGGCGACCTCCCGGTGTTAGTCGTTAATAAT
+    GATGGTATCGCCACCGAACCGGTTACTGCGCCGCGTCTGAAGTCTCTTGATGAAGTGAAA
+    GATAAAGCGCTCATGATCCATGTGGGCGGCGATAACATGTCCGATCAGCCGAAACCGCTC
+    GGCGGCGGCGGAACGCGTTACGCCTGCGGCGTCATTAAATAA
+    >YZU0001_00009 ydhM
+    ATGAATAAGCAAACCGAACATGATACCCGCGAACATCTGCTGGCCACCGGCGAGCAGCTT
+    TGTATGCAACGGGGTTTTACCGGCATGGGGCTTAGCGAATTGCTCAAAACCGCCCAGGTG
+    CCTAAAGGGTCGTTTTATCACTACTTTCGCTCGAAAGAAGCCTTCGGCGTCGCCATGCTT
+    GAGCGACATTACGCCTGCTATCATCAGCGTCTTACGGCGCACTTCACCTCCGGTCCCGGT
+    AATCATCGCGATCGCCTTCTCGCCTGGTATCAGGAAACGTTAAAGCAGTTTTGCCAGCAA
+    GGCGCCATCAGCGGTTGCCTGACGGTGAAACTGTCAGCGGAGGTCTGCGATCTGTCGGAG
+    GATATGCGCTCTACGATGGATAAAGGGGCGCAGGAGATCATGGCACTGCTTGCACGCGCG
+    CTGGAAGATGGCCGTAATAGCCACTGTTTACATTTCACCGGCCAGCCGTTGCCACAGGCG
+    CAGGTACTTTATGCCCTGTGGCTGGGCGCCAATTTGCAGGCCAAAATATCCCGTAGCGCC
+    GCGCCGCTGGAAAATGCGTTGGCGCATGTTAAGACCATCATTGCAACGCCTGAGCAGTAA
+    ```
+    * output file format:
+        * --OUT refered file is a fasta formated file of CDS. the nameing rule is the same as your own Roary output of 'Roary_pan_genome_reference.fa'file.

 ## xiao_robot_extract_CDS.py
 * This python script is modified from the script of xiao_robot_extract_beside_CDS.
 Script do blastn and extract the CDS in each strain.